vpichela/Walk/AppOverview.md

 Databases:
 ------

 Goal: To Authenticate user after registration (& select time??)

 1. Storing Login Information
 2. Storing user live location in real time through firebase.
 3. Database lookup??
 Hmm IDEK
 4. I have no experience..
 Varshika🙄 this is ur domain … jk did some research.
 5. Firebase NoSQL Database?
 This lets you store and sync data between users in real time.
-Will be perfect for matches which is dependent on destination of user and their preferred time.
+Will be perfect for notifications and when user checks in or out.

+Brsainstorm what we else we might need to store here.

+For every unique user identified by their unique usernames.

+User checks in/check our status?

+Destination entry?

+Time entry?

+Another status entry if user is matched with someone.
+Should those matched pple be paired with other unmatched pple?
+Assuming that matched pple can be paired with other additional pple assuming same destination and abt same time.

 Web App Hosting:
 ------